Kosmas-Giannoutakis/AdaptiveMappings/README.md

 In live coding, creating meaningful control signals from audio is often a hassle.
 You might find yourself constantly tweaking thresholds to get a loudness follower to work for both quiet and loud sections.

+This library solves that by offering two distinct modes of interaction:

-This library solves that.
-The **dynamic mapping** methods learn from the incoming audio in real-time.
-They find the quietest and loudest parts of the signal over a given time window and normalize the output accordingly, always giving you a responsive `0..1` signal to work with.
-It's like having a little engineer automatically riding the faders for you.
+The **dynamic mapping** (`d...`) methods learn from the incoming audio in real-time.
+Here’s how they work:

-When you need precise, predictable control, the **static mapping** methods are there.
-Need a filter to open up only when a signal crosses a specific frequency? `sCent` (static centroid) is your tool.
+1.  **Listen**: The method finds the lowest and highest values of a feature (like amplitude or brightness) that have occurred over a recent time window.
+2.  **Normalize**: Internally, it uses this dynamic min/max range to scale the current signal to a normalized `0..1` value.
+This represents *where* the current signal falls within its own recent history.
+3.  **Map**: It immediately maps this normalized `0..1` value to the final output range you specify with the `low` and `high` arguments.

+The result is an expressive control signal mapped directly to your desired range, which adapts "musically" to the performance.

+Conversely, the **static mapping** (`s...`) methods map the feature against a fixed, absolute range you pre-define, which is ideal for signals whose properties stay within a known and stable range.

 ## Installation